TND23/timer-app/README.md

 - Set work/break timers individually
 - Save work/break timers and load them in
 - Record how well the work duration worked for you and how refreshed you feel after the break
+- Create templates for timers and schedules

 ## Todos

-- Load workday templates that load lists of timers that begin one after the other
+- Allow users to tag / categorize timers

 ## Maybe Todos

 - Display time worked with various graphs
 - Recommend timers based on historical data
 - Allow users to add notes to timers
-- Allow users to tag / categorize timers

 ## Data Storage